liflab/beepbeep-3-book/markdown/use-cases/README.md

 - Check that every bid of an item is higher than the previous one, and report to the user otherwise.

-This query expresses a pattern that correlates values in pairs of successive bid events: namely, the price value in any two bid events for the same item *i* must increase monotonically.
+This query expresses a pattern correlating values in pairs of successive bid events: namely, the price value in any two bid events for the same item *i* must increase monotonically.
 Some form of slicing, as shown earlier, is obviously involved, as the constraint applies separately for each item; however, the condition to evaluate does not correspond to any of the query types seen so far.
 A possible workaround would be to add artificial timestamps to each event, and then to perform a join of the stream with itself on *i*: for any pair of bid events, one must then check that an increasing timestamp entails an increasing price.
 Unfortunately, in addition to being costly to evaluate in practice, stream joins are flatly impossible if the interval between two bid events is unbounded.
 A much simpler —and more practical— solution would be to simply "freeze" the last *Price* value of each item, and to compare it to the next value.
 For this reason, queries of that type are called freeze queries.

 ![Checking that every bid is higher than the previous one](MonotonicBid.png)